Lexers

 -

-Priorities - expected tokens are sorted by priority.
-A first match in a priority group will reduce further matches only on that group.
+Priorities - Expected tokens are sorted by priority.
+A first match in a priority group will reduce further matches only to that group.
 You can specify the priority of a terminal inside curly braces.
 The default priority is 10.
 For example:

 terminals SomeTerminal: 'some match' {15};